 To execute a WRITE VOLATILE CONFIGURATION REGISTER command or a WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.
 S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
-For extended SPI protocol, the command code is input on DQ0,
+For extended SPI protocol, the command code is input on DQ0, followed by the data bytes.
+For dual SPI protocol, the command code is input on

-1Gb, 3V, Multiple I/O Serial NOR Flash Memory READ REGISTER and WRITE REGISTER Operations
+1.8V, 256Mb: Multiple I/O Serial Flash Memory READ REGISTER and WRITE REGISTER Operations